https-dre/little-rust-kernel/README.md

-# My own operating system written in Rust
+# Minimal Operating System Kernel

-To compile the system, use the command below:
+To compile and run the system, use:

-    cargo build --target rust_os.json
+    cargo run

-Use the command below to run with qemu:

-    qemu-system-x86_64 -drive format=raw,file=target/dev_os/debug/bootimage-dev_os.bin
+*make sure you have QEMU installed*

+## Features Added

+- vga text mode
+- tests integrated
+- CPU exceptions suport